 Terminable interest.
-Terminable interests are defined in the instructions to Part 4, line 4 on page 9.
-If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined under Life estate with power of appointment on page 9), you do not need to enter any of them on Schedule A.
+Terminable interests are defined in the instructions to Part 4, line 4.
+If all the terminable interests you gave to your spouse qualify as life estates with power of appointment (defined under Life estate with power of appointment), you do not need to enter any of them on Schedule A.